jsmadis/kubernetes-network-simulator-example/README.md

 ```

-When all of the preparation is done, you can execute all of the tests by running
+When all of the preparation is done, you can execute all of the tests by running:

 ```shell
 $ mvn clean test